 - CAN-BIKE Safety Tips

-- Bike Calgary Urban Cycling Skills Course
+- Bike Calgary’s Commuter Cycling Skills program

 - League of American Bicyclists – Traffic Skills 101

 - How Not to Get Hit by Cars

 The regulations governing cycling in Calgary are: